TheDusty01/AsyncEventHandlers/README.md

 This library provides true thread-safe asynchronus event handlers for .NET.\

 ## Setup
-Just install the latest release from [NuGet](https://www.nuget.org/packages/AsyncEventHandlers).
+Just install the latest release from [NuGet](https://www.nuget.org/packages/AsyncEventHandlers) or from the [Packages tab](https://github.com/TheDusty01/AsyncEventHandlers/packages).
 Alternatively you can download it from the [Releases tab](https://github.com/TheDusty01/AsyncEventHandlers/releases) aswell.

 ## Usage
 Note that when registering/unregistering a lot from different threads, should consider using ``AsyncEventHandler`` instead of ``AsyncEventHandlerDelegate`` as the latter uses the built-in non thread-safe registering/unregistering mechanism.